TonyProvolone/TinyTimers/README.md

   folders), settings, and cached data.
 This cannot be undone.
 - **No** - leaves all of that in place, so reinstalling later picks up right where you left off.

-The "run on startup" entry is always removed automatically, regardless of that choice.

 ## Using Tiny Timers

 ### Timers

-Click **Add Timer** to create one.
-Each timer is one of two kinds:
+Click **Add Timer** to create a new timer.

 - **Regular (count-up)** - counts up from zero once started, like a stopwatch.
 Can be linked to an app (see below).
 - **Countdown** - counts down from a duration you set, and plays a sound when it reaches zero.

-Every timer has:
+Timer features:

 - **Start / Pause / Resume** - click the timer's button, or use the global hotkey (see below).
-A finished countdown shows **Reset** instead, since there's nothing left to resume.
 - **Edit** - rename it, change its current time (or countdown duration), and change its linked app or sound.
-- **Reset** - count-up timers reset to zero; countdowns reset to their full duration.
+- **Reset** - count-up timers reset to zero; countdowns reset to their initial duration.
-- **Remove** - deletes the timer and its text file.
+- **Remove** - deletes the timer and its associated text file.
 This cannot be undone.
-- **Reveal file** - opens the folder containing this timer's live-updating text file, with the file pre-selected.
+- **Reveal file** - opens the folder containing this timer's live-updating text file.

 ### Linking a timer to an app

 Regular timers can be linked to an app - either one you pick from currently-running processes, or by browsing to its `.exe` directly.

 A linked timer:

-- Gets a highlighted border while its app is running, and a stronger highlight while that app's window is actually focused ("foreground-active").
+- Gets a **blue** border while its app is running, and a **green** border while that app's window is actually focused and "foreground-active".
 - Becomes the target of the global hotkeys automatically whenever its app is the one in focus.

-If several linked timers are focused/running at once, the global hotkeys act on whichever one's app is currently in the foreground.
-If only one timer has a linked app configured at all, the hotkeys always target that one, from anywhere - there's no other candidate they could mean.
+If several linked timers are running at once, the global hotkeys act on whichever one's app is currently in the focused and in the foreground.
+If only one timer has a linked app configured at all, the hotkeys always target that one, from anywhere.

 ### Countdown sounds

-A countdown plays a default system "ding" when it finishes, or you can pick your own `.wav`, `.mp3`, or `.wma` file to play instead.
+A countdown plays a default system "ding" when it finishes, or you can pick your own `.wav`, `.mp3`, or `.wma` file to play instead via the edit/options menu.

 ### Live text files for OBS / streaming

 Every timer continuously writes its current display time to its own plain-text `.txt` file, ready to drop straight into an OBS (or similar) "Read from file" text source.
-There's also a shared `active_app.txt` that always reflects whichever *linked* regular timer is currently foreground-active - point one OBS text source at that single file and it'll automatically follow whatever game/app you're currently playing, without needing to swap sources.
+There's also a shared `active_app.txt` that always reflects whichever *linked* regular timer is currently foreground-active.
+Point one text source at that single file and it'll automatically follow whatever game/app you're currently playing, without needing to swap sources.

 By default these files live under `%LocalAppData%\TinyTimers\Timer Text Files`, but you can point them at any folder you like from **Options > Timer Files**.
-Switching folders keeps each folder's timers as its own independent profile - switching back restores whatever was there before.
+Switching folders keeps each folder's timers as its own independent profile.
+Switching back to a previous folder restores any timers that were there before.

 ### Global hotkeys

-Two systemwide hotkeys work even while a fullscreen game has focus:
+Two systemwide hotkeys work even while a fullscreen app has focus:

 - **Play / Pause / Resume** (default `Ctrl+Alt+G`) - toggles whichever timer is currently "active"
   (see linking, above).